fajriardiansyahh/DelosAqua/MiniProject/README.md

 ### Setup:
 1. Download and Install XAMPP / MySQL
 2. Make sure there is no database with name "delosaqua"
-2. Upload sql File in folder resources/databases
+2. Import sql File in folder resources/databases into MySQL
 3. Make sure all Environtment in .env file for your database system

 ### Running: